inblockio/aqua-docs/Aqua_Protocol.md

 DISCLAIMER: AQP is not a permissionless distributed ledger.
 It works with single-node deployments and does not require the witnessing part (which benefits from being published to a DLT) to be valuable and working.
-AQP does not have a token nor is it distributed by default.
+AQP does not have a token nor is AQP distributed by default.

 As some concepts are very similar as those used in DLT's, please refer to the following:

-A revision is similar to a block in a Blockchain structure, which has it's own ROOT HASH and a set of TRANSACTIONS which are included inside.
+A revision is similar to a block in a Blockchain structure, which has its own ROOT HASH and a set of TRANSACTIONS which are included inside.
 Our transactions is content written into a revision.

 <table>